Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

 - Advantages and Disadvantages

 These topics are comprehensive and were explained in detail.
 As usual there are , quizzes and checkpoint exams as the course progresses to assess my understanding.
 I'm thoroughly enjoying this journey so far......
 Journey with Me😊.

+Day 22: 100 Days of Cybersecurity

+Friday,18th July,2025

+I've completed Modules 1 to 6 of the Endpoint Security course, which consists of 10 modules.
+Before moving on to Module 7, I decided to review the previously covered topics to reinforce my understanding.
+The topics I revisited include:

+- Types of Cyber Threats
+- Defending against Deception
+- WiFi and Mobile Defense
+- Encryption Methods
+- Intrusion Prevention and Detection Devices
+- Types of IPS
+- Simple Network Management Protocol (SNMP)
+- Virtual Private Network (VPN)

+Having completed 60% of the course, I've found it to be highly educational and informative.
+I'm committed to finishing the course and continuing my learning journey in cybersecurity....
+Journey with Me☺️

+Day 23: 100 Days of Cybersecurity

+Monday,21st July,2025

+Today, I completed Modules 7 and 8 of the Endpoint Security course, which covered a range of topics including:

+- Windows Operating System
+- Operating System Vulnerabilities and Recommendations
+- Windows Architecture and Operations
+- Windows File System
+- Windows Security
+- Linux Basics
+- The Value of Linux
+- Linux Tools
+- Basic Linux Commands
+- Hardening Devices
+- Linux File System

+These modules provided in-depth knowledge of Operating Systems, focusing on Windows and Linux.
+Although comprehensive, the content was engaging and interesting.
+With only two modules left, I'm excited to complete the Endpoint Security course tomorrow and taking the Endpoint and Final Exam....Journey with Me☺️